Cacti/documentation/README.md

 7. [Development Standards](README.md#development-standards)

    This section contains the relevant information on how to ensure that any contribution is kept to the same standards that are applied for the Cacti Group.
 It should be noted that non-compliance does not mean automatically exclusion of proposed changes.

-### Installation
+### Cacti Installation

 1. [Requirements](Requirements.md)